TiendaNube/api-docs/resources/transaction.md

 #### Refund Transaction

-The series of possible status for this transaction is the same as for Cash / Ticket / Wire Transfer / Ticket / Wallet, but in this case, the money goes from the merchant to the consumer.
+The series of possible status for this Transaction is the same as for Cash / Ticket / Wire Transfer / Ticket / Wallet, but in this case, the money goes from the merchant to the consumer.